Jonathan Schoop Player Props: Tigers vs. Red Sox

 Red Sox Pitching Rankings (2022)

-- The pitching staff for the Red Sox had a collective 8.5 K/9 last season, which ranked 19th in MLB.
+- The 8.5 strikeouts per nine innings compiled by the Red Sox pitching staff last season ranked 19th in MLB.

-- The Red Sox's 4.54 team ERA ranked 25th among all MLB pitching staffs.
+- The Red Sox's 4.54 team ERA ranked 25th among all league pitching staffs.

-- Red Sox pitchers combined to surrender 185 total home runs at a rate of 1.1 per game (23rd in baseball).
+- The Red Sox surrendered 185 total home runs last season (1.1 per game) to rank 23rd in baseball.

-- Sale (0-0) takes the mound for the Red Sox to make his second start this season.
+- The Red Sox will look to Houck (1-0) in his second start this season.

-- In his most recent time out on Saturday, the left-hander threw three innings against the Baltimore Orioles, allowing seven earned runs while surrendering seven hits.
+- In his most recent time out on Sunday, the righty tossed five innings against the Baltimore Orioles, allowing three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.